SumayyaPanju/GravityGym/testing.md

     * Max-width set at 991.98px
 * Large devices for desktops (between 992-1119px).
     * Max-width set at 1199.98px
-* X-large devices for larger desktops (1200px upwards).
+* X-large devices for larger desktsops (1200px upwards).
     * Min-width set at 1200px

 >Click below, on the relevant headings to expand